 What More Can I Do to Help My Child Overcome Dyslexia?

-Many adults with dyslexia missed great opportunities because they did not receive an early diagnosis.
-Identifying dyslexia early and in time means your child gets an equal chance at being successful in education as any other child.
+Many adults with dyslexia missed great opportunities when they were younger because they did not receive an early diagnosis.
+Children with dyslexia who do not receive help early will likely lag behind academically and may never be able catch up with their peers.
+Therefore, identifying dyslexia early will help your child gets an equal chance at being successful as any other child.

 If you are concerned that your child may have dyslexia, we are able to help you to find out what the next steps are.
 Singapore Brain Centre’s testing can quickly uncover any specific auditory processing deficits.
 A developmental plan can be created to strengthen those specific weaknesses and rebuild the reading foundation your child needs.
 We use different tried and tested cognitive brain training techniques to make reading and writing achievable for your child.
 Find out more about the personalized and trusted dyslexia treatment offered here at SBDC.